Other Invertebrates

-There are about 19 different species of bumblebee (and six species of cuckoo bumblebees) found in the UK, 66 in Europe and around 250 in the world.
-On these and the linked pages I will show you how to recognise the six common species, and there is a page of less common species, but really the best way to recognise all bumblebees is to use the keys and photographs in books.
+There are about 19 different species of bumblebee (and six species of cuckoo bumblebees) found in the UK, 68 in Europe, 124 species in China, 24 in South America, and around 300 in the world.
+On these and the linked pages I will show you how to recognise the six common species (below), and there is a page of less common species, and North American bumblebees, and a list of all the bumblebees on the site, but really the best way to identify all bumblebees confidently down to species level is to use the keys and photographs in books, and to look at the bumblebee through a hand lens.
+However for the average person the drawings, descriptions and photographs on this web site should be enough.
+You can also try the Quick ID Guide, and a whole pile of other pages on bumblebees and similar insects at the bottom of this page.

 The bumblebee body can be divided into three main parts to make identification easy.
 These are: